radevgit/iosynth/README.md

 ```

 To run the above commands get the [**latest release of iosynth.jar**](https://github.com/rradev/iosynth/releases).
 It is also assumed that you have config.json and devices.json in the same directory and Java 1.7 installed.
+Check the [config](tree/master/config) directory for example configuration files.

 The MQTT protocol is based on the principle of publishing messages and subscribing to topics using MQTT broker.